woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-31-cnq-3q2025-2-investment-thesis/en/2025-12-31-cnq-3q2025-2-investment-thesis.md

 ## 4. Numerical Calculation Basis for Target Price CAD 53.08

-This is not a simple estimate but a calculation formula based on 2025 expected performance scenarios.
+This is a calculation formula based on 2025 expected performance scenarios.

 ### [Table 4] Target Price Calculation Basis